Origin

 Fun Facts

-- It has been referenced in recent Australian arts and music projects aimed at preserving Indigenous languages.
+- It has been adopted in some Australian art projects aimed at promoting Indigenous heritage.

 Personality Traits